Blog

 This New Perspective Must Start From The Seed of The System: Scientific Research

-It is the fundamental role of science to explore and support advances in humanity for improved understanding of the universe.
+It is the fundamental role of science to explore and support advances in humanity for an improved understanding of the universe.
 The bias that exists in current society has been crafted and supported by years of research that was interpreted within a framework that many stigmatized medicines will never fit into.
-And so we must create and share research opportunities outside of that framework.
+Therefore, we must create and share research opportunities outside of that framework.

-Reaching boundaries, pressing up against them, and testing their strength, is the first step in breaking them, and I am optimistic about our collective and building momentum towards the other side.
+Reaching boundaries, pressing up against them, and testing their strength are the first steps in breaking them.
+I am optimistic about our collective and building momentum towards the other side.

 Dr. Miyabe Shields, a Ph.D. scientist, began their academic journey in pharmaceutical sciences, receiving accolades from the International Cannabinoid Research Society for their pre-doctoral research in the endocannabinoid system.
 After co-founding a cannabis research startup post-PhD, they delved into rare extract and formulation research, exploring heat-transformed cannabinoids.
 Miyabe transitioned to community education through social media and podcasts, reaching over 6 million people.
 Shifting away from industry roles, they now advocate for the holistic benefits of cannabis and psychedelics.
 Additionally, they co-founded the Network of Applied Pharmacognosy (NAP) to disseminate real-world applications of the synergies of nature by analyzing data and communicating research and educational information to the public.